seishun/node-steam/README.md

-# Steam for Node.js
+# Steam for Node.js and io.js

-This is a Node.js port of [SteamKit2](https://github.com/SteamRE/SteamKit).
+This is a node port of [SteamKit2](https://github.com/SteamRE/SteamKit).
 It lets you interface with Steam without running an actual Steam client.
 Could be used to run an autonomous chat/trade bot.

 # Installation